melvinwaluyo/PowerGuard/backend/STM32_MQTT_IMPLEMENTATION.md

 **Publishing Frequency**: Every 5 seconds (recommended)

+**Important Note**: The STM32 should **always publish** data (even when outlet is OFF), but the backend **will not store** 0 values in the database to prevent flooding.
+This design allows:
+- Device online/offline monitoring (backend knows if STM32 is connected)
+- Efficient database usage (only stores meaningful power consumption data)
+- Accurate energy tracking (energy only accumulates when power > 0)

 **Example C Code**:
 ```c
 void publishPowerData(int outletId, float current, float power, float energy) {